 Watermelons do have a few special considerations for successful cultivation.
 They like warm temperatures, and soils need to be at least 70 degrees to avoid problems with germination.
 After that, any frost will likely end the plant, so it’s important for those in colder growing zones to start their seedlings inside and transplant them once the frosts are surely gone for good.
 Watermelons are also hungry plants, in need of a lot of water (in well-draining soil) and nitrogen to get themselves going, and they take about three months to reach maturity.
-They also prefer a soil that is slightly acidic, somewhere between 6.0 and 6.8 pH balance.
+They also prefer soil that is slightly acidic, somewhere between 6.0 and 6.8 pH balance.

 Watermelons grow readily from seed, but it’s important to give them a good start.
-They need a soil that has plenty of nutrients and is well drained, so the soil should be amended with a bit of seaweed and/or aged compost and mounded so that it drains.
+They need soil that has plenty of nutrients and is well-drained, so the soil should be amended with a bit of seaweed and/or aged compost and mounded so that it drains.
 Young plants need a lot of nitrogen.
 They can be planted directly in the garden in climates that are warm enough, which is most of the USA, or they can be started early in a greenhouse and carefully transplanted in cooler places.
-When they do go to the garden, they require at least a couple feet of spacing between each plant.
+When they do go to the garden, they require at least a couple of feet of spacing between each plant.